TOP DAYS OUT FOR KIDS

 The Lewes area is bursting with activities for the kids.
 Whether they want to run free on the downs , explore the shoreline or discover our local history, the Lewes district is a child friendly place with many visitor attractions sympathetically designed with the whole family in mind.

 Cloaked in mystery and protected by its impressive ramparts, Newhaven Fort has been keeping secrets safely hidden for almost 150 years.
-Venture inside this extraordinary Victorian Structure to discover its fascinating and surprising past and help to celebrate and forge its exciting future.
+Venture inside this extraordinary Victorian structure to discover its fascinating and surprising past and help to celebrate and forge its exciting future.

 Journey deep into the vast network of tunnels, venture on to the ramparts and gun emplacements to soak up the stunning views, and unlock the secret stories of the people who lived and worked at Newhaven Fort.
-Explore hundreds of genuine military artefacts housed in the casemates lining the Parade Ground and reveal their hidden history.
+Explore hundreds of genuine military artifacts housed in the casemates lining the Parade Ground and reveal their hidden history.
 Don’t miss the realistic air-raid recreation in the Blitz Bomb Shelter and the fascinating Home Front exhibition.

 There’s also an ever-changing programme of living history events and activities for children.
 Visit the website for all the latest details.